Trenchtown Reading Centre

 .

-The American Ambassador, Brenda LaGrange Johnson and the Office of Public Affairs have, since their visit to the Reading Centre in May 2006, shown enthusiasm and support for the Reading Centre.
+A year after renewal began, the American Ambassador, Brenda LaGrange Johnson and the Office of Public Affairs have, since their visit to the Reading Centre in May 2006, shown enthusiasm and support for the Reading Centre.

 In fall of 2006.
 We were awarded a grant.
 As a result we were able to complete the much needed renovations; painting, more new shelving, fans, bathrooms improved, utility sink added and 'Kids Corner' extended.
 The book collection was refurbished and greatly expanded.